degravek/insight/README.md

 * Open file keyword_extraction.py and change the file paths at the top to where processed_data/ is located.

-To run the application, cd to where the file keyword_extraction.py is located, and in the terminal command line, type
+To run the application, cd to where the file keyword_extraction.py is located, and in the terminal type:

 * ```bokeh serve --show keyword_extraction.py```

+The application will run on a Bokeh server, and can be found at ```http://localhost:5006/keyword_extraction.py```